Leaflet/Leaflet.toolbar/README.md

 Leaflet.Toolbar provides flexible, extensible toolbar interfaces for Leaflet maps.

+## Install

+To install the plugin run `npm install leaflet-toolbar` via command line in your project.
+You must also require this in your project like so: `var leaflet-toolbar = require('leaflet-toolbar');`

 ### Examples

 View examples for [control-style](http://leaflet.github.io/Leaflet.toolbar/examples/control.html) and [popup-style](http://leaflet.github.io/Leaflet.toolbar/examples/popup.html) toolbars using Leaflet.draw.
 There is also a [very minimal](http://leaflet.github.io/Leaflet.toolbar/examples/minimal.html) example, to get started.